duy07t1k23cht/notebook/docs/blog/posts/interview/soft-skills-eval.md

         - Explain how you focus on understanding their perspective.
         - Highlight your ability to find common ground or a mutually beneficial solution.
     !!! quote "Example Answer"
         When I disagree with a coworker, I start by listening to their reasoning and trying to understand their perspective.
-I then share my own viewpoint and we discuss the pros and cons of each approach.
-My goal is to find common ground or a solution that benefits the project.
-For example, in a recent project, we combined our ideas to create a solution that was stronger than either of our original suggestions.
+I then share my own viewpoint, and we discuss the pros and cons of each approach.
+My goal is to find a solution that benefits the project, rather than just trying to win the argument.

 ??? question "Tell me about an instance when you had to juggle multiple tasks.
 How did you handle this situation?"
     !!! tip